 - 1 onion, peeled, cut into small cubes

 - 4 (50 grams) tablespoons butter

 - 3 cups seafood broth (I used 1 cup of clam juice and 2 of water)

 - 1 can of clams

 - 1 can of other seafood you like

 - 1 cup shrimp without tails, cooked and cleaned

 - 3 slices of cheese

 - In oven-dish make a bed with the crab meat, clams, and shrimp.
-Pour over corn sauce when cooked.
-I like to do so for the shellfish are well distributed, and everyone gets all kind of seafood everything.
+Pour over the sauce.
+I like to do so, the shellfish are well distributed, and everyone gets all kinds of seafood.

 - Sprinkle with half the bread crumbs, place the slices of cheese and sprinkle with remaining breadcrumbs.
 Broil in oven until golden.
 Serve hot.